abinjacob10/Integrating-STM32F407-with-Azure-IoT-Hub./README.md

-# Integrating STM32F407 with Azure IoT Hub.
+# Integrating STM32F407 with Azure IoT Hub
 This README file goes through detailed step by step method to integrate a microcontroller board(STM32F407) with Azure Cloud(IoT Hub).

 .